Platform:

 -

-Spawn or unspawn and attach objects, such as a cup to hold
+Spawn and attach (or de-spawn/detach) objects , such as a cup to hold

 -